 You can always add or remove some topics later if needed, which I will cover in the Outlining chapter.

-Many of the writers struggle to find one book idea, whereas, after the above exercise, you will be flooded with ideas.
+Many writers struggle to find one book idea, whereas, after the above exercise, you will be flooded with ideas.

-I think it as a good idea, whereas when you are just starting your journey to become an author, it will become challenging to choose which book to write first.
+Especially when you are just starting your journey to become an author, it sometimes can be challenging to choose which book to write first.

-Then how can you decide which book to write first?
+How do I decide then which book to write first?

 Here’s is one of the templates that I find useful when I get too many ideas at once.